Call Center Customer Service Training

 Here are some ideas to help you get the most return from your investment in call center customer service training:-

 - coaching on live calls.
-This is different to floorwalking, and concentrates on what the employee can do differently that will improve their skills and confidence when dealing with customers.
+This is different to floor walking, and concentrates on what the employee can do differently that will improve their skills and confidence when dealing with customers.
 Coaching for skills development is different to a quality review, although the two are linked.
-If your focus in these conversations are about the quality of the call, what the agent did or didn't do, your focus is retrospective.
+If your focus on these conversations is about the quality of the call, what the agent did or didn't do, your focus is retrospective.
 The experience can be difficult for the agent, and they can become defensive.
-Good call coaching enables the agent to explore their style, the situation of the call, and focuses on the action they could take to develop their own behaviour, skills and attitudes.
+Good call coaching enables the agent to explore their style, the situation of the call, and focuses on the action they could take to develop their own behavior, skills and attitudes.

 - helping call center agents to understand the behaviors associated with good customer service by having a customer service competency framework.
 Make sure it's not generic, but really relevant to the work that you do.

 - have fun; games and competitions on the floor can also work to support key customer service behaviors.
 Sales teams are very good at getting people to share their successes and often create a game or competition for that.
 The same principle can work for your customer service language.

 - use your huddle.
 A morning huddle, the quick five minutes where the team come together to focus on their time ahead.
 Use this to reinforce customer service behavior - tell people about good customer service behaviour.
 Spread the joy.